59 What is sin

 Because Jesus had not sinned the penalty of death was not applicable so God had to raise Jesus from the dead!
 Jesus could have mentioned this fact at any time and stopped His execution but chose to die to remove the penalty we had to pay.
 His death being infinite (because He was God) covered everyone who ever lived at any time anywhere in the universe, provided they followed Him as their Lord so that they belonged to His Kingdom when they died.

-The penalty being removed by His death God now sees us as having no offence against Him so can enter again into the relationship we had originally with Him before we sinned and so can enter the Kingdom of God and its home in heaven because Jesus is our Lord so that we are a citizen of The Kingdom of God,
+The penalty being removed by His death God now sees us as having no offence against Him so can enter again into the relationship we had originally with Him before we sinned and so can enter the Kingdom of God and our home in heaven because Jesus is our Lord so that we are a citizen of The Kingdom of God,

 All that is required is to wholeheartedly try not to sin and follow Jesus as your Lord which means doing what He tells you in the Bible and by The Holy Spirit.